carolinamattsson/transfer-velocity-of-money/README.md

 In addition to the transaction dataset, trajectory extraction requires an input file specifying the relevant system parameters.
 These are encapsulated in `transactions/sarafu_config.json`.

-The following flags are used in extracting trajectories:
+These flags are used in extracting trajectories:
 * `--no_balance` is used because the Sarafu dataset is complete and accounts started off empty
 * `--pairwise` traces in-transactions to out-transactions within each account, but not between accounts
 * `--mixed` refers to the allocation heuristic, whereby all possible pairs are considered